parveen1/project-parveen/markdown.md

 # LDAP PAM

-**here docker ldap_pam  connect as client to ldap_schema(server) and valid to user to login mount of home if not exists then make new home directroy by using pam configuration**
+**here docker ldap_pam  connect as client to ldap_schema(server) and valid to user to login mount of home if not exists then make new home directory by using pam configuration**

 # GRAHICAL VIEW